Westfield Galleria at Roseville: History

+In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Westfield Galleria at Roseville, into Seritage Growth Properties.
+On April 17, 2018, Sears announced it would close its Roseville store.
+A Cinemark movie theater and a Round One Entertainment center took over much of the former Sears building, opening in late 2021 and mid-2022 respectively.
+Unibail-Rodamco-Westfield later purchased the redeveloped Sears building from Seritage in December 2022, at a cost of $23.4 million.

+Forever 21, which operated a flagship XXI Forever store on the mall's outdoor Promenade, closed in March 2024, leaving its two-level space vacant.

 2010 fire

 On October 21, 2010, 23-year old Alexander Piggee entered the property's GameStop store with a large backpack, claiming to have a weapon and that his "sister had been kidnapped by aliens."
 Piggee barricaded himself in the store and set fire to the merchandise as employees fled.
 The mall was evacuated as authorities tried to locate Piggee, arresting him as he attempted to flee the scene.
 The mall's fire sprinkler system was manually shut off due to a miscommunication, allowing the fire to grow and eventually engulf much of the mall's north end as firefighters from surrounding cities were called in.
 Most of the mall's north wing between Macy's and Sears was destroyed and the roof of the wing partially collapsed, with total damages estimated at $55 million.

-Then-Governor Arnold Schwarzenegger declared a state of emergency in Placer County the day after the fire, with mall officials and city representatives vowing to have the property partially reopened by the upcoming Christmas shopping season.
+California Governor Arnold Schwarzenegger declared a state of emergency in Placer County the day after the fire, with mall officials and city representatives vowing to have the property partially reopened by the upcoming Christmas shopping season.
 Unaffected portions of the property began reopening in phases less than two weeks later.
 The damaged north wing was rebuilt over the following year, while a renovation was undertaken elsewhere in the mall adding new flooring, lighting, signage, and architectural details to match the rebuilt wing.
 The north wing reopened to the public on October 6, 2011.

 Alexander Piggee subsequently pleaded guilty to setting the fire, and Federal Judge John Mendez sentenced Piggee to 15 years, after which he will be on probation for 6 years.
 Both defense and prosecution attorneys had requested a sentence of 10 years, but Mendez issued a substantially longer sentence, calling Piggee a threat to public safety.

-2010s and 2020s

-In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Westfield Galleria at Roseville, into Seritage Growth Properties.